vitest-dev/vitest/docs/config/index.md

 #### vmForks<NonProjectOption />

 Similar as `vmThreads` pool but uses `child_process` instead of `worker_threads` via [tinypool](https://github.com/tinylibs/tinypool).
-Communication between tests and main process is not as fast as with `vmThreads` pool.
+Communication between tests and the main process is not as fast as with `vmThreads` pool.
 Process related APIs such as `process.chdir()` are available in `vmForks` pool.
 Please be aware that this pool has the same pitfalls listed in `vmThreads`.

 ### poolOptions<NonProjectOption /> <Badge type="info">1.0.0+</Badge>